7sharp9/ReQuetzal/docs/syntax.md

 - Detail **Quotations**
 - Detail **session types** + **linear types** + **typestate oriented programing**
 - Detail the mechanism of predicate evaluated at compile-time to constraint types.
-- Should we keep Nominal types? or remove them in favour of traits or row-pm ?
 - Might be other questions to solve here.